axone-protocol/docs/docs/whitepaper/solution.md

 The protocol's interoperability plays a vital role in addressing technical fragmentation.
 As a **technology-agnostic solution**, Axone enables seamless interaction between diverse systems, platforms, and technologies.
 It transcends the boundaries between the Web 2.0 and Web 3.0 ecosystems, ensuring that all digital resources can be effectively shared and utilized.
 This flexible and inclusive approach drives knowledge creation and stimulates innovation, promoting a more collaborative and efficient digital landscape.

 In addition to addressing technical fragmentation, Axone also provides a **comprehensive and expressive representation** of different digital resources and their interactions.
 Given the wide variety of datasets and services, recording resources and their interactions is not sufficient ; it's necessary to **understand and interpret** the characteristics of a resource and its relationships with others.
 Axone's expressive formal representation allows for efficient comprehension and coordination among diverse resources, enhancing their utilization and the generation of valuable insights.

 ## Protocol Overview

-### How does Axone work ?
+### How does Axone work?

 Axone leverages the referenced resources into the protocol to construct digital commons, termed **Zones**, where digital resources can be shared and orchestrated to create knowledge. **To each zone and shared resource is attached customizable rules** concerning every facet of resource sharing.
-This includes aspects such as access control, data and service management, business models, governance frameworks for instance.The Axone protocol ensures proper compliance with the rules and the execution.
+This includes aspects such as access control, data and service management, business models, governance frameworks for instance.
+The Axone protocol ensures proper compliance with the rules and the execution.

 ### Zone overview